wollbo/peermarket/README.md

 ## Overview
 On PeerMarket, users can trade crypto for fiat currencies peer-to-peer without having to trust each other or a centralized arbitror.
-Compared to similar platforms, PeerMarket removes the power assymmetry in favour of the seller in the transaction by delegating the role of determining payment fulfillment to a Chainlink oracle.
+Compared to similar platforms, PeerMarket removes the power asymmetry in favour of the seller in the transaction by delegating the role of determining payment fulfillment to a Chainlink oracle.
 By integrating with an open banking platform, payments can be performed with several currencies and a multitude of banks in the European markets.

 ## Background